-In 2009, we established FSDe, which focuses specific attention on rail and specialist building services installations and we are investing now in developing business opportunity in environmentally friendly markets and emergent technology.
+In 2009, we established FSDe, which focused specific attention on rail and specialist building services installations.

 FSD Mech were established in 2012 to supplement FSD’s existing Electrical capabilities.
 FSD Mech offer a complete pipework supply and installation service to the Water, Petrochemical and Process Industries.